Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Experiments

 \subsection{Experimental Setup}

-\paragraph{Model Settings.} Our experiments consider two common MoE scenarios: LoRA-based and FFN-based settings.
+\textbf{Model Settings.} Our experiments consider two MoE scenarios: LoRA-based and FFN-based settings.
 In the LoRA-based scenario, we adopt LLaMA2-7B~\citep{DBLP:journals/corr/abs-2307-09288} as the base model and configure 32 LoRA experts in each layer.
-In the FFN-based scenario, we evaluate two advanced MoE models of different sizes, OLMoE-0924~\citep{muennighoff2024olmoeopenmixtureofexpertslanguage} and DeepSeekV2-Lite~\citep{DBLP:journals/corr/abs-2405-04434}, with 7B-A1B and 16B-A2.4B parameters, respectively.
+In the FFN-based scenario, we evaluate three advanced MoE models of different scales: OLMoE-1B-7B-0924~\citep{muennighoff2024olmoeopenmixtureofexpertslanguage}, DeepSeek-V2-Lite~\citep{DBLP:journals/corr/abs-2405-04434}, and ERNIE-4.5-21B-A3B~\citep{ernie2025technicalreport}.

-\paragraph{Baselines.} We compare against two categories of baselines.
+\textbf{Baselines.} We compare against two categories of baselines.
 The first category consists of mainstream MoE models that employ a fixed Top-$k$ strategy.
 The second category includes dynamic routing methods: AdaMoE~\citep{DBLP:conf/emnlp/ZengMG0D24} and Top-$p$~\citep{huang-etal-2024-harder}, which dynamically adjust the number of activated experts across tokens while keeping the total number of activated experts fixed.
 In contrast, our method allows the total number of activated experts to be flexibly adjusted according to computational budgets.
-More comprehensive details about the baseline methods, including their implementation and configurations, are provided in Appendix~\ref{sec:imp}.

-\paragraph{Training and Evaluation Data.} Following~\citet{DBLP:journals/corr/abs-2410-01610}, we construct a diverse instruction-tuning dataset comprising 50K samples spanning three domains: coding, mathematics, and general abilities.
+\textbf{Training and Evaluation Data.} Following~\citet{DBLP:journals/corr/abs-2410-01610}, we construct a diverse instruction-tuning dataset comprising 50K samples spanning three domains: coding, mathematics, and general abilities.
 Specifically, the dataset incorporates Magicoder~\citep{DBLP:journals/corr/abs-2312-02120} for coding, MetaMathQA~\citep{DBLP:conf/iclr/YuJSYLZKLWL24} for mathematics, and SlimORCA~\citep{SlimOrca} for general abilities.
-For evaluation, we assess model performance across a comprehensive suite of nine downstream benchmark datasets, covering knowledge, reasoning, coding, and open-domain question answering.
-More details about the evaluation datasets can be found in Appendix~\ref{sec:imp}.
+Appendix~\ref{app:larger-data} provides experiments on 100K and 200K training dataset sizes.
+For evaluation, we assess model performance across a comprehensive suite of nine downstream benchmark datasets, covering knowledge, reasoning, coding, and open-domain QA.